-- provide water and wastewater operations - conduct its business and operations in compliance with the requirements of the Environmental Protection (Water) Policy 2009 of the Environmental Protection Act 1994, the South-East Queensland Water (Distribution and Retail Restructuring) Regulation 2010 of the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009, the Local Government Act 2009, the Water Act 2000, the Water Supply (Safety and Reliability) Regulation 2011 of the Water Supply (Safety and Reliability) Act 2008, the Local Government Regulation 2012 and other relevant acts and regulations - operate within National Competition Policy (NCP) guidelines and deliver an annual net return to Council as detailed in this Annual Performance Plan - adopt the principles of ecologically sustainable development - plan for, build, operate and maintain assets to ensure nominated service levels are maintained - commit to the overall Council vision of operating within a best value framework value for money will be superior to lowest pricing - use Council's full range of corporate services using internal corporate allocations - implement the Netserv Plan - provide monthly reports on its financial and non-financial performance - show due diligence in immediately reporting any serious non-compliances or incidents to Council - pursue and undertake private works on a full cost plus profit basis provided the works fall within the scope, skill and competencies of assigned staff and contractors.
-Financial risk of Council must be considered when undertaking significant private works projects.
+- provide water and wastewater operations - conduct its business and operations in compliance with the requirements of the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 of the Environmental Protection Act 1994, the South-East Queensland Water (Distribution and Retail Restructuring) Regulation 2010 of the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009, the Local Government Act 2009, the Water Act 2000, the Water Supply (Safety and Reliability) Regulation 2011 of the Water Supply (Safety and Reliability) Act 2008, the Local Government Regulation 2012 and other relevant acts and regulations - operate within National Competition Policy (NCP) guidelines and deliver an annual net return to Council as detailed in this Annual Performance Plan - maintain close liaison and regional collaboration with South-East Queensland water service providers and Seqwater through participation on regional working groups and regional projects as required under the Bulk Water Supply Code - adopt the principles of ecologically sustainable development - plan for, build, operate and maintain assets to ensure nominated service levels are maintained - commit to the overall Council vision of delivering efficient, valued and sustainable services for the betterment of the community through prudent and efficient decision making - use Council's full range of corporate services using internal corporate allocations - implement the Netserv Plan - provide monthly reports on its financial and non-financial performance

+- show due diligence in immediately reporting any serious non-compliances or incidents to Council - pursue and undertake private works on a full cost, plus profit basis provided the works fall within the scope, skill and competencies of assigned staff and contractors; financial risk of Council must be considered when undertaking significant private works projects.

-6 Redland City Council Corporate Plan 2021-2026
+6. Redland City Council Corporate Plan

-To deliver on Our Future Redlands - A Corporate Plan to 2026 and Beyond, City Water will in conjunction with Council's Water and Wastewater Infrastructure Asset Management Team:
+To deliver on Council's Corporate Plan 2021-2026 Our Future Redlands - A Corporate Plan to 2026 and Beyond, City Water will in conjunction with Council's Water and Wastewater Infrastructure Asset Management Team:

-- supply healthy water in an ecologically sustainable manner by planning, designing, constructing, operating and maintaining a high quality water distribution system - process wastewater in an ecologically sustainable manner by planning, designing, constructing, operating and maintaining a system for the collection, treatment and disposal of wastewater and biosolids.
+- supply healthy water in an ecologically sustainable manner by planning, designing, constructing, operating and maintaining a high-quality water distribution system - process wastewater in an ecologically sustainable manner by planning, designing, constructing, operating and maintaining a system for the collection, treatment and disposal of wastewater and biosolids.

-7 Strategies for achieving objectives
+7. Strategies for achieving objectives